thenexthub/Codira/docs/WeakReferences.md

 closures and adding a small amount of expressive power.

-A `capture` declaration can only appear in a closure: an anonymous closure expression or `func` declaration that appears directly within a function.
+A `capture` declaration can only appear in a closure: an anonymous closure expression or `fn` declaration that appears directly within a function.
 (By \"directly\" I mean not within, say, a local type declaration within the function). `capture` will need to at least become a context-sensitive keyword.